Edogawa-APTX4869/finance_tracker/README.md

    ```

-Note: I've test running by using CMD and it works fine.
+Note: I've test running by using CMD, and it works fine.

+**Python that been used is 3.9.13**

 Feel free to check it and reach me anytime.